College dining will look completely different this fall - NewsChannel 3-12

 The Wisconsin Union, at the University of Wisconsin in Madison, is using OpenTable for reservations at the Terrace, an outdoor restaurant on campus.
 The Terrace is operating at 25 percent capacity and has made other adjustments to keep patrons apart and the space hygienic.

-At St. Norbert, students can use the app to find out which dining venue has seating available and at what time, DaPra explained, rather than use it to make reservations.
+At St. Norbert, students can use the app to find out which dining venue has seating available and at what time, DaPra explained, and reserve a spot.

 “It’ll help them develop a pattern to their day, something that will work with their class schedule,” DaPra said.
 “We felt this way was more accommodating instead of assigning them a meal time and hoping that that works.”

-Note: Correction: This story has been updated to reflect that St. Norbert students can use the OpenTable app to make a reservation.